Tutorial Session Three (Part 1) Semi-variograms

 which returns you to the main menu bar.

-This Tutorial is continued in Tutorial Session 3 (Part 2) Kriging.
+This Tutorial is continued in Software Tutorial -- Ordinary Kriging.